Last updated on May 20th, 2023 at 06:42 pm

 - The camellia flower also found relevance in haute couture when Coco Chanel took a liking to a bouquet of camellias she was gifted.
 Camellias were soon integrated into many of the high fashion house’s products.

-- Camellias are a great shrub to keep animals such as deers and cows at bay as they are deterred by its scent.
+- Camellias are a great shrub to keep animals such as deer and cows at bay as their scent deters them.

 - In many cultures around the world, camellias are an integral part of decoration for festivities and holidays.